wlim33/topktoday-web/README.md

-# Web application for www.topktoday.dev
+# Web application for topktoday
 Create and share realtime leaderboards.